dtinth/MyStatusItem/README.md

 About
 -----

-This this a simple application that pulls the menu items from `http://localhost:12799/menu.json` and displays it on the status bar.
+This this a simple application that pulls the menu items from a URL (default: `http://localhost:12799/menu.json`) and displays it on the status bar.

+That means you can create your own menu using any language that can serve JSON over HTTP. [__See code examples in the Wiki!__](https://github.com/dtinth/MyStatusItem/wiki/Creating-Menus)

 Installation